 - Eliminated wrapped tokens and control groups from client count, thereby reducing the non-entity token count.
-Previously, the creation and usage of control groups and wrapping tokens affected the client count each time the response is read (in the case of a wrapping token) and each time a control group was created (a non-entity token was created)
+Previously, the creation and usage of control groups and wrapping tokens incremented the client count via non-entity tokens, each time a wrapped token and a control group were created.

 - Changed the logic of counting of active identity entities on usage instead of at create time, resulting in more accurate client counts

 - Changed the non-entity token computation logic to deduplicate non-entity tokens, reducing the overall client count.
 Moving forward, non-entity tokens, where there is no entity to map tokens, Vault will use the contents of the token to generate a unique client identifier based on the namespace ID and associated policies.
 The clientID will prevent duplicating the same token in the overall client count when the token is used again during the billing period.

 - Changed the tracking of non-entity tokens to complete on access instead of creation.

 - Changed the computation logic to not include root tokens in the client count aggregate.

 - Changed the local auth mount computation logic such that local auth mounts count towards clients but not as non-entity tokens.
 Prior to Vault 1.9, local auth mounts counted towards non-entity tokens.
 Refer to the What is a Client? documentation to learn more.